Construction Accident Attorneys in Houston

 - Being caught or in between objects is an increasing cause of construction accidents.
 Workers who get wedged between heavy vehicles, stuck in a trench, or pinned in between objects can sustain fatal injuries.

 OSHA estimates that eliminating the Fatal Four would save the lives of 631 construction workers every year.
+Contact our Houston brain injury attorney today.

 Other Common Causes of Construction Accidents in Texas